stuartduff/woocommerce-dynamic-pricing-table/README.md

 The extension will display [Advanced Product Discounts](https://docs.woothemes.com/document/woocommerce-dynamic-pricing/#section-7) on WooCommerce products that have either a bulk or special offer discount applied to them.

-> Are there any limitations to how many product tables will display on an individual product.
+> Are there any limitations to how many product tables will display on an single product.

-Yes, only a single product table will display on any one individual product.
-If you have more than one pricing group active on a single product the discount table will then be disabled.
+Yes, only one pricing group will display on any single product if you have more than one pricing group active on a single product the discount table will then be disabled.

 ## Changelog